One After The Other: How Long Do Rebound Relationships Last?

 According to James Nelmondo, rebound relationships can last anywhere from a few months to a year, but it is all dependent on whether the rebounder feels comfortable enough to be on their own again.
 There's also the 'healthiness' factor that varies with each partnership.

 You see the main problem with most rebound relationships is that we 'jump right in,' so to speak.
-To escape the loneliness and pain that comes along with losing the one we love, we numb ourselves with the first person who comes along.
+To escape the loneliness and pain that comes along with losing the one we love, we numb ourselves with the first new person who comes by.
 This can be disastrous.

 Meredith, one of my high school friends, had a reputation as the 'rebound queen.'
 At just twenty-seven and with two failed marriages under her belt, she felt desperate to find the 'one' for her.
 When her second marriage ended with two kids and a restraining order, she felt lonelier than ever.
 She was also afraid.
 Afraid of her ex-husband, afraid of being alone, afraid of being a failure.
 So, when Terry came along, she thought all of her problems were solved.
 Her knight-in-shining-armor, he even attended a domestic abuse court hearing with her, holding her hand while her ex sat in silence.